-HIGHER COST STRATEGIES: Windows and Doors

-Storm Windows/Doors

-- Install storm windows on the interior or exterior of an older window to improve thermal efficiency.
-Storm windows provide additional insulation in the air space between the existing window and the storm window.
-To be effective, ensure a proper seal between both the glass and the frame and the frame of the wall. - Install storm doors to improve the thermal performance of historic doors.
-Storm doors should be compatible with the appearance of a historic door, such as a fully-glazed storm door with a frame that matches the existing door.
+HIGHER COST STRATEGIES: Windows and Doors Storm Windows/Doors Install interior or exterior storm windows to improve thermal efficiency.
+Storm windows provide additional insulation in the air space between the existing window and the storm.
+To be effective, ensure a proper seal between both the glass and the frame and the frame and the wall.
+Install storm doors to improve the thermal performance of historic doors.
+Storm doors should be compatible with the appearance of a historic door, such as a fully-glazed storm door with a frame that matches the color of the existing door or trim.
+Reglazing Windows Retrofit thermal glazing into existing single-glazed sash to improve the energy efficiency of historic windows while retaining the original sash and frame.

-Reglazing Windows

-Retrofit thermal glazing into existing single-glazed sash to improve the energy efficiency of historic windows while retaining the original sash and frame.
 Double-insulated glass within existing sash can provide a comparable level of energy efficiency as a standard new double-glazed unit if done in concert with the installation of weatherstripping.

-Window Replacement

-- If original windows are deteriorated beyond repair, replace existing windows with new insulated windows. - Select replacement windows and doors that are durable, repairable and recyclable.
+Window Replacement If original windows are deteriorated beyond repair, replace existing windows with new insulated windows.
+Select replacement windows and doors that are durable, repairable and recyclable.